WatDuhHekBro/VelsarborEnglish/README.md

 # Pronunciations
 - Cibon: Pronounced with a hard C, so basically "Key-bon".
 The stress is on the first syllable.
-- Zojeno: The J here is pronounced as a Y, so like "Zoyeno".
-(And for that matter, all J's are pronounced as Y's, because German.)
+- All J's are pronounced as Y's, because German.

 # Dev Section Below
 If you want to develop a workspace, use my [RPGMaker2kPatcher](https://github.com/WatDuhHekBro/RPGMaker2kPatcher) and then compile the JSON data files yourself.
 The work is all in `patch/`, so those will compile the patched binary files for use with the game.

 # TO-DO List (If you don't want to see any potential spoilers, stop reading.)
 *Because every project needs a to-do list!*
-- Menus: 4%
-- Picture Text: 15%
+- Picture Text: 22%
 - Fancy Text: 30%
 - Database: 7%
+- Post-Battle Text (Map0001): 0%
-- Battle Text: 0%
+- Menu Text (Map0010): 0%
 ## Sections/Areas
-*Based on skimming through Let's Play videos.*
+*It's important to note that the Helnovian Mine is an EXTREMELY enormous section of the game, and definitely the most confusing with the limited knowledge I have right now.*
 - Prologue: 100%
-- Chapter I
 - Sinkholm: 90%
-	- Sinke-Lohne Pass: 75%
+- The Sink-Lohne Pass: 75%
-	- Nomerea Pt I: 0%
+- Nomerea: 0%
-- Chapter II
-	- Nomerea Pt II: 0%
+- The Lohne: 0%
 - Torasgebirge: 0%
-- Chapter III
+- Wayfarer's Inn: 0%
-	- Corine Plateau: 0%
+- The Corine Plateau: 0%
+- Gencorin Pt I: 0%
-	- Silvan Forest: 0%
+- The Silvan Forest: 0%
-	- Prison: 0%
+- Mysterious Prison: 0%
-- Chapter IV
-	- Castle: 0%
-	- Mineshaft: 0%
+- Gencorin Pt II: 0%
-	- Arena: 0%
+- The Helnovian Mine: 0%